Genk

-Genk ([ɣɛŋk]) is a city and municipality located in the Belgian province of Limburg near Hasselt.
-The municipality only comprises the town of Genk itself.
+Genk ([ɣɛŋk]) is a municipality and city located in the Belgian province of Limburg near Hasselt.
+The municipality comprises only the town of Genk itself.
 It is one of the most important industrial towns in Flanders, located on the Albert Canal, between Antwerp and Liège.

 History

 Celtic and medieval origins

 Genk probably originated as a Celtic village, and was converted to Christianity in the 10th century.
 The remains of a little wooden church dating from that period were found in the area.
 The first mention of Genk as Geneche can be found in a document dating from 1108, ceding the territory to the Abbey of Rolduc.
 Politically, Genk belonged to the County of Loon until it was annexed by the Prince-Bishopric of Liège in 1365.

 19th century

 During a century of on-going industrialisation further south in Belgium, Limburg modernised only slowly: Genk remained unimportant and small, growing slowly to a population of 2,000 around 1900.
-The peaceful village was the home of landscape painters and writers such as Neel Doff.
+The village was the home of landscape painters and writers such as Neel Doff and became an artist colony where over 400 landscape painters painted en plein air.